 Each fall, the school year kicks off with the annual HOPE Day of Service.
-This day is Miami Law's commitment to starting off each year in the community, marking the school's pro bono ethic and emphasis on service.
+This event signifies Miami Law's ongoing commitment to community engagement.

 What is it?

 Before students even enter the classroom, Miami Law's HOPE Public Interest Resource Center sends hundreds of law students to dozens of sites across Miami-Dade County.
-It is a unique opportunity to contribute to, and learn about, the South Florida community while getting to know classmates, faculty, staff, and alumni.
+It is a unique opportunity to contribute to, and learn about, the South Florida community while getting to know your classmates.

 What do students do?

-HOPE kicks off the day on the Bricks at the law school (1311 Miller Drive) at 8 a.m.
-New and returning law students will travel to sites across Miami-Dade County.
-Students engage in a morning of service, repairs, clean-ups and renovations and coordinate activities for children, families, and the elderly.
+HOPE kicks off the day on the Bricks at the law school at 8 a.m.
+New and returning law students travel to sites across Miami-Dade County to engage in a morning of service, repairs, clean-ups and renovations.

 What makes HOPE Day unique?